 Napa County Sheriff's Department detective Ken Narlow would add "The kid had a .22 rifle, and 'Zodiac' came down within one hundred yards of them across an inlet.
 The kid saw the guy over there and he was wearing the blue windbreaker jacket.
 But evidently this wasn’t what he was looking for because it was a father-and-son deal.
 So the killer went a quarter mile up this road, went back up to the road, and evidently came down the road this way and saw this single car parked here, and then pulled in behind it.
 Rayfield and his son both stated that they had not observed a vehicle parked in the area of their car, and had only noticed the subject at a distance of approximately one hundred yards.
 Rayfield did report that there was a man with two young boys in the area shooting BB guns, but didn’t know whether or not they saw the subject.
 “I think their time was off a little bit ’cause I think Rayfield actually saw the Zodiac killer just prior to him going south four-fifths of a mile to where Shephard and Hartnell had their car parked.
 It sure looks like he stumbled on them and had not followed them.
 I’m convinced that Zodiac was just stalking any singular parked cars along the route.
 And that’s why he stopped when he saw Rayfield’s car there.
 When he saw the father and son and they saw him, he decided to go back up to his car.
 Then he drove down the road a little ways and saw the white Karmann Ghia.
 Then he came down here and saw a boy and a girl laying on this blanket under this oak tree, and this is what his game was, to kill the boy and the girl.
 This is why he struck here and not further up the road".

-Of course, the man observed by Dr. Rayfield and son was not necessarily the Zodiac Killer - but let us run with the possibility for a moment.
+Of course, the man observed by Dr. Rayfield and son was not necessarily the Zodiac Killer, but let us run with the notion for a moment.
 Detective Ken Narlow may possibly be correct, that the Rayfield's "time was off a little bit".
 They estimated the time at about 6:30 pm, and Narlow thought that "Rayfield actually saw the Zodiac killer just prior to him going south four-fifths of a mile to where Shepard and Hartnell had their car parked".
-But what of the possibility that Clifton and David Rayfield saw the Zodiac after the attack on Bryan Hartnell and Cecelia Shepard as David had initially assumed, with the time nearer 6:50 pm (20 minutes walking time for 0.50-0.80 mile).
+But what of the possibility that Clifton and David Rayfield saw the Zodiac after the attack on Bryan Hartnell and Cecelia Shepard as David had initially assumed, with the time nearer 6:50 pm (20 minutes walking time for 0.80 mile).
 The Zodiac was traveling along the hillside equidistant from the road and the lake for obvious reasons.
-Despite having worn a three-quarter waistline bib during his attack, he would still be spattered with blood to some degree.
+Despite having worn a three-quarter waistline bib during his attack, he may well be spattered with blood to some degree.

 The reason for believing this sighting could have been after the attack on Bryan Hartnell and Cecelia Shepard are threefold.